shaozi/rustkube/README.md

 # Rustkube

-A tool to make Kubenetes yaml file take Handlebar templates
+A tool that take json or yaml as input to populate handlebar file

 ## Usage